shahanakattil/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/04-create-dax-calculations-in-power-bi-desktop.md

 	![Picture 12](Linked_image_Files/05-create-dax-calculations-in-power-bi-desktop_image20.png)

-4. Use the snippets file definitions to create the following two calculated columns for the **Date** table:
+4. Perform step-1 again, then use the snippets file definitions to create the following two calculated columns for the **Date** table:

+	> **Note:** after creating quarter column, again perform step-1, for creating new column for month.

 	- Quarter

 	- Month